The Source of Our Hope

 21 I will praise the Lord, and may everyone on earth bless his holy name forever and ever.”1

 There are days where I look around and feel a bit discouraged by what I see.
 It is evident that we live in a broken world and are suffering the consequences of sin.
-I received word the other day of a Pastor friend of ours who was diagnosed with cancer, all while his wife is undergoing radiation and chemo in her own battle against cancer.
-At times like these it is easy to start questioning the Lord’s plan.
+A friend of ACTS sent me a prayer request the other day for a family whose one-month old baby boy just passed away.
+He had health complications at birth, received surgery, but ultimately the Lord decided to take him home.
+At times like this, it is easy to start questioning the Lord’s plan.
 It is then that he reminds us through His Word of His goodness, compassion, mercy, and faithfulness.
 King David depicts the nature of God so beautifully in this Psalm.
 We may not understand the “why” behind many things, but we can be confident that the Lord is righteous in all he does, and he is filled with kindness.
 He is a protector to all who love Him.
 It is the Lord who is the source of our hope and we can trust Him always.

 Psalm 145 (NLT).